 It is the goal and obligation of St. Ignatius Catholic School to work diligently to ensure that all children desiring a Catholic education are given that opportunity, including those students with special needs.
-Special needs include learning differences, social/emotional needs, physical needs, and giftedness.
-Families of students with special needs shall work with the School Psychologist to develop a support plan to increase the student's chance of success.
+Special needs may include learning differences, social/emotional needs, physical needs, and giftedness.
+Families of students with special needs shall work with the intervention team to develop a support plan.
 All students at St. Ignatius are considered to be unique individuals with different strengths and needs, which is why every student has an Individualized Learning Plan.
 The plan for students with special needs may include contacting the local public-school district to secure additional available resources.
 Communication between families and school staff is vital to the successful coordination of services.